gvwilson/sensibleadventures/shapers/story.md

 ---

-"That is just phase one of that's plan," Dickety said.
+"That is just phase one of that's plan," Dockety said.

 Smarty Leaf sighed.
 "Why do villains' plans always have phases?